 \subsection{Active Task Memory Management}

-The coordinator maintains a lightweight task memory stack $\mathcal{M} = \{m_1, \dots, m_t\}$, which sequentially stores all task execution information, and is accessed and modified exclusively through \textsc{Revise} actions.
-The Task memory stack mechanisms supports three operations: \begin{itemize}[leftmargin=*] \item Update: All task execution information---including task specifications, coordinator action messages, and sub-agent inputs and outputs---is sequentially pushed onto the stack. \item Condensation: When the coordinator determines that the memory becomes verbose or that a task stage has been completed, \textsc{Revise} performs \emph{memory condensation} by popping a contiguous segment $\{m_i\}_{i=k}^t$ from the stack, summarizing it into a compact representation $m'$, and pushing $m'$ back onto the stack.
-This operation preserves task-relevant information while reducing redundant context. \item Pruning: When the coordinator detects unproductive or erroneous exploration, \textsc{Revise} performs \emph{memory pruning} by removing a selected segment of memory entries from the stack.
+Coordinator maintains a lightweight task memory stack $\mathcal{M} = \{m_1, \dots, m_t\}$, which sequentially stores task execution information, and is accessed and modified exclusively through \textsc{Revise}.
+Task memory stack mechanisms support 3 operations: \begin{itemize}[leftmargin=*] \item Update: All task execution information---including task specifications, coordinator action messages, and sub-agent inputs and outputs---is sequentially pushed onto the stack. \item Condensation: When the coordinator determines that the memory becomes verbose or that a task stage has been completed, \textsc{Revise} performs \emph{memory condensation} by popping a contiguous segment $\{m_i\}_{i=k}^t$ from the stack, summarizing it into a compact representation $m'$, and pushing $m'$ back onto the stack.
+This operation preserves task information while reducing redundancy. \item Pruning: When the coordinator detects unproductive or erroneous exploration, \textsc{Revise} performs \emph{memory pruning} by removing a selected segment of memory entries from the stack.
 Additionally, a concise record of failure causes is retained to guide subsequent exploration. \end{itemize}

-By exposing memory as an explicit control target, \textsc{Revise} enables active memory optimization , effectively filtering noise and correcting earlier coordination errors with minimal overhead.
-Implementation details of \textsc{Revise} are deferred to Appendix ~\ref{appendix: prompts}.
+By exposing memory as an explicit control target, \textsc{Revise} enables active memory optimization, effectively filtering noise and correcting earlier coordination errors with minimal overhead.
+Implementation details of \textsc{Revise} are in Appendix~\ref{appendix: prompts}.